syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

 ![Adding Port in Blazor Diagram](../images/blazor-diagram-add-port.png)

-## Add Multiple Ports at runtime
+## Add multiple ports at runtime

-Add Multiple ports at runtime by using the method `Add` in the port collection.
+Add multiple ports at runtime by using the method `Add` in the port collection.
 The following code explains how to add two or more ports to node at runtime.

 The port’s [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_ID) property is used to define the unique ID for the port and it is further used to find the port at runtime.
 If **ID** is not set, then default **ID** is automatically set.